Libensemble/libensemble/libensemble/tests/scaling_tests/forces/readme.md

     ./balsam_local.sh

-The running jobs can be seen inside the balsam database dir `<DIR>/data/libe_workflow/`.
+The running tasks can be seen inside the balsam database dir `<DIR>/data/libe_workflow/`.
 While the key output files will be copied back to the run dir at completion.
 Also see the log in `<DIR>/log` if there are any issues.
 To run on batch systems, see the example scripts such as `theta_submit_balsam.sh`.